-For 2022, our last completed fiscal year:
+For 2023, our last completed fiscal year:

-- The median of the annual total compensation of all employees of our Company (other than Mr. Huntsman) was \$85,604; and - The annual total compensation of Mr. Huntsman, as reported in the 2022 Summary Compensation Table included in this Proxy Statement, was \$13,380,023. - Based on this information, for 2022 the ratio of the annual total compensation of our CEO to the median of the annual total compensation of all employees was reasonably estimated to be 156 to 1.
+- The median of the annual total compensation of all employees of our Company (other than Mr. Huntsman) was \$89,148; and - The annual total compensation of Mr. Huntsman, as reported in the 2023 Summary Compensation Table included in this Proxy Statement, was \$15,243,328. - Based on this information, for 2023 the ratio of the annual total compensation of our CEO to the median of the annual total compensation of all employees was reasonably estimated to be 171 to 1.

 SEC rules allow us to identify our median employee once every three years unless there has been a change in our employee population or employee compensation arrangements that we reasonably believe would result in a significant change in our pay ratio disclosure.
-Accordingly, our 2022 CEO pay ratio is calculated utilizing the same median employee identified in 2020.
-In determining that it was still appropriate to utilize our 2020 median employee for this disclosure, we considered the changes to our global employee population and compensation programs during 2022, as well as the absence of a material change in that employee's job description or compensation during 2022.
+Accordingly, in year 2023 our new median employee has been determined following the same methodology as in prior years.

-To identify the median employee in 2020, we took the following steps:
+To identify the median employee in 2023, we took the following steps:

-- We selected December 31, 2020, the last day of our 2020 payroll year, as the determination date for purposes of identifying the median employee. - Our total global workforce, as of December 31, 2020, consisted of approximately 9,580 individuals working at our Company and consolidated subsidiaries.
+- We selected December 31, 2023, the last day of our 2023 payroll year, as the determination date for purposes of identifying the median employee. - Our total global workforce, as of December 31, 2023, consisted of approximately 6,382 individuals working at our Company and consolidated subsidiaries.

-As permitted by SEC rules, we excluded approximately 478 non-U.S. employees (representing less than 5% of our total global workforce as if December 31, 2020) from the employee pool used to determine our median employee.
+As permitted by SEC rules, we excluded approximately 319 non-U.S. employees (representing less than 5% of our total global workforce as if December 31, 2023) from the employee pool used to determine our median employee.
 The table below identifies (1) the jurisdictions from which those employees were excluded and (2) the approximate number of employees in each jurisdiction.